Califon in Hunterdon County, New Jersey — The American Northeast (Mid-Atlantic)

 Califon was honored to have the only stone railroad station on the High Bridge Branch, which still stands today.
 As the town grew, the original small wooden station built in 1876 would not do.
 So, in 1893, residents convinced the railroad to build a beautiful fieldstone station, and said if the railroad agreed, they would acquire the stone at the nearby Vernoy quarry, and move the stone to the station site at their own expense.
 The railroad agreed and the residents got their unique, new station that same year.

 The first station agent at Califon was William Apgar.
-He sold tickets, handled freight shipments, processed U.S. Mail, and was the town's postmaster, express agent, and telegraph operator.
+He sold tickets, handled freight shipments, processed U.S. Mail, and was the town's postmaster, express agent,

 By 1913, Califon had grown so much that it had the greatest number of businesses of any station along the High Bridge Branch, more so than High Bridge.
 They ranged from Jerry Hoffman's peach basket factory to A.J.
 Apgar's coal yard and his competitor L.D.
 Sutton's coal yard, the Neighbor & Sons and J.A.
 Tiger's gristmills, five confectionary and tobacco stores, a piano shop, and much more.